HariSekhon/Knowledge-Base/diagrams.md

 fi
 ```

-or better use the `imageopen.sh` script from the [DevOps-Bash-tools](devops-bash-tools.md) which tries more different
+or better use the `imageopen.sh` script from the [DevOps-Bash-tools](devops-bash-tools.md) repo
-tools on Linux to open the image:
+which tries more different tools on Linux to open the image:

 [HariSekhon/DevOps-Bash-tools - imageopen.sh](https://github.com/HariSekhon/DevOps-Bash-tools/blob/master/bin/imageopen.sh)